philgentric/klik/README.md

 A: You need to install git, it is a safe open source code management tool used by all developers on earth.

 Q: It says **java** not found?
-A: klik requires java, you need to install it, version 23
+A: klik requires java, you need to install it, look for the minimum version in the installation instructions: Klik requires a super recent version at least 23

 Q: It says **gradle** not found?
-A: klik requires gradle,  **./gradlew** may work your you, YMMV
+A: klik requires gradle

+Q: Why don't you use gradlew ?
+A: Failures have been reported

 Q: Where am I?
 A: klik navigates your storage following the **directory structure**.
-The top left button makes you go up the tree (yes, computers are crazy, they have upside-down trees).
+The top left button makes you go up the tree (yes, computer guys are crazy, they have upside-down trees).

 Q: Ok, but where am I?
 A: klik starts in your home folder.
 On mac it is /Users/yourname.
 Often people drop things on the desktop, it is located there: /Users/yourname/Desktop